nodebox/nodebox.github.io/node/documentation/using/math.md

 * Create an ellipse node and leave all parameters as default.
 * Create a [scatter node](/node/reference/corevector/scatter.html) and set **Amount** to **1500**

 The idea is to create a network which grows hair on all these points.
-In order to give it a location from which the hairs should grow away from we will implement a [make point node](/node/reference/corevector/make_point.html) with **X** set to **0.0** and **Y** also set to **0**.
-This node will allows us to change the direction of each hair later in the process.
+In order to give it a location from which the hairs should grow away from, we will implement a [make point node](/node/reference/corevector/make_point.html) with **X** set to **0.0** and **Y** also set to **0**.
+This node will allow us to change the direction of each hair later in the process.

 ![Hair step 1](math-hair-stepa.png)

-Since the scatter node and the make point node contains point elements we will need a node to define the x and y values as seperate list.
+Since the scatter node and the make point node contain point elements we will need a node to define the x and y values as a seperate list.
 Therefore:

 * Create 4 [lookup nodes](/node/reference/data/lookup.html).
 Set the key parameter for the first one to **x**, for the second one to **y**, the third one again **x** and finally the forth one again to **y**.
 * Connect scatter1 to lookup1 and lookup2.